Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Johnathan Gopel - Remove virtual.md

 # Benefits of avoiding virtual

-- static virtual is not possible, no virtual needed so static can now be used
+- static and virtual is not possible at the same time
+- without virtual, finally static can be used